 What happens when you are in the cave?

 Stay with your group at all times.
 I have no idea why you wouldn’t when you’re exploring an unknown cave system.
 And of course, remember to leave no trace.
-The next group doesn’t want to see pieces of rubbish in the cave!
+The next cave tour doesn’t want to see pieces of rubbish in the cave!
+The same rule as if you were hiking in Budapest.

 What else do you need to know before the cave tour?